alanng10/InfoTechEconomyWorth/Docue/a.md

 Info tech economy worth in ClassB is 0 if
 C# style all generic, reflection invoke, struct and interface is added to it.

+ClassC is Class Lang that execute certain info is missing in class.

+Info tech economy worth in ClassC is 0.

+Info tech economy worth in ClassC is 0 if
+C# style generic is added to it.

+Info tech economy worth in ClassC is 0 if
+C# style reflection invoke is added to it.

+Info tech economy worth in ClassC is 0 if
+C# style struct is added to it.

+Info tech economy worth in ClassC is 0 if
+C# style interface is added to it.

+Info tech economy worth in ClassC is 0 if
+C# style all generic, reflection invoke, struct and interface is added to it.